TridentSDK/slate/source/index.md

 # Contributing

-On the left, near the bottom, you can see a few links.
-Currently, there are 3 portions of the project that help would be needed in, 2 which are effective as of now.
+On the left, near the bottom, there are a few links.
+Currently, there are 3 portions of the project that are open to community involvement.

+### Code
-First, we will need help with the source.
-The highest priority right now is player joining, which we have the protocol and world loading facitlities that are mature enough to be used for the purpose.
+First, we need help with the source.
+The highest priority right now is player joining, which we have the protocol and world loading facilities that are mature enough to be used for the purpose.
 The protocol is very elusive, and if you have used it before, help would be appreciated.
-Head over to our GitHub page, or tweet to us to find out how to help.
+Head over to our GitHub page, or tweet to us to find out how to help (pull requests on our repository are always welcome!).

+### Documentation
 Second, we will need help with documentation.
-There are two places where documentation is needed - here, and on the source.
-Javadocs are sparingly done, as forward development and getting performance testing and finishing the server basics is the main priority.
-We could use some extra hands on source documentation.
+There are two places where documentation is needed - here, and in the source.
+Javadocs are largely incomplete, as moving forward with development, getting performance testing, and finishing the server basics are of highest priority.
+We would greatly appreciate extra hands on source documentation.
 The documentation here is how to use the API, not what each method does.
 Head over to the Contribute to the Docs and submit a PR to the index.md on master, and we can recompile the site.
 Or, head over to the GitHub and submit a PR to add documentation comments to the methods.

+### Community
-Third, and our lowest priority, is commumnity administration.
-As we do not have a large community yet, you may help by sharing TridentSDK with your friends and users, and later on, when TridentSDK grows, you can apply for administration positions.
+Third is community administration.
+As we do not have a large community yet, the greatest help is achieved through sharing TridentSDK with your friends and other users.
+Later on, when TridentSDK becomes mature, you may apply for administrative positions.

 # API

-TridentSDK provides an excellent API for developing server modifications that can be used to modify game play that is determined by the server.
+TridentSDK provides an extensive API for developing server modifications that can be used to modify game play that is controlled by the server.
+Trident does not provide for client side modifications.

-## Prestiques
+## Prerequisites

 * [A Java IDE](http://en.wikibooks.org/wiki/Java_Programming/Java_IDEs)
 * [JDK 7](https://docs.oracle.com/javase/7/docs/webnotes/install/)
 * [Maven](http://maven.apache.org/download.cgi)
 * [Git](http://git-scm.com/downloads)
-* Knowledge of the Java language
+* 'Thorough understanding of the Java Language'

 ## Starting

-As well as what is required in the prestiques, it is **imperative** that you know how to use Java and are familiar with it.
+As well as the items in the prerequisites above, it is **imperative** that you have a thorough understanding of the Java programming language.

-After you have sufficient familiarity with Java, you may checkout our javadocs from the link on the left, but you may want to continue further with the documentation (there are lots of packages!) before starting.
+While Trident can be used with any IDE, as it is simply a library, the TridentSDK team recommends Intellij IDEA from JetBrains.

+Before getting started, you should read over the Javadocs for Trident (link on the lower left of this page).

 ## Setup